astrohart/xyLOGIX.Core.Debug.VS2019/xyLOGIX.Core.Debug/README.md

 ##### Returns

-This method returns `true` if the file with path specified by the `fileName` parameter exists on the disk in the specified location or `false` if either the file is not found or if it does exist but an operating system error occurs (such as insufficient permissions) during the search.
+This method returns `true` if the file with path specified by the `fileName` parameter exists on the filesystem in the specified location or `false` if either the file is not found or if it does exist but an operating system error occurs (such as insufficient permissions) during the search.